 Since oxygen itself does not burn, fire not caused unless combustible materials also present.
 In any fire involving liquid oxygen, the oxygen plays the same part as oxygen from the air in an ordinary fire.
 However, the presence of additional oxygen will make any fire burn much faster and more violently.
 The following fire fighting procedures should be observed:

-a) Remove every one not actively engaged in fighting the fire;
+Remove every one not actively engaged in fighting the fire;

-b) If possible, shut off the flow of oxygen; and
+If possible, shut off the flow of oxygen; and

-c) Use large quantities of fire extinguishing agent, such as water, preferably in the form of a spray, below the ignition point.
+Use large quantities of fire extinguishing agent, such as water, preferably in the form of a spray, below the ignition point.
 To cool the burning material, if electrical equipment is involved in the fire, do not use water, use carbon dioxide or dry chemical.

 10 TRAINING